David Johnston (British politician): Personal life and education

-Career
+Pre-parliamentary career

 From 2003 to 2006, Johnston was co-ordinator of the Oxford Access Scheme.
 He then became a director of Future, holding his role from 2006 to 2009.

 Before standing for election, he was chief executive of the Social Mobility Foundation for over ten years, from 2009 to 2020.
 He worked alongside his partner Charlotte Pickles during this time and they received tickets from the UK government to attend the opening ceremony of the 2012 Olympic Games together.
 He was also a member of the Social Mobility Commission from 2012 to 2017.

 Johnston was a governor at Sir George Monoux Sixth Form College, where he had studied, from 2008 to 2016, as well as Pimlico Academy from 2008 to 2017.

+Parliamentary career

 He was elected to Wantage, a safe seat for the Conservative Party in Oxfordshire, in 2019.
 He succeeded Ed Vaizey.

 He served on the Education Select Committee between 2020 and 2021.
 In September 2021, he was appointed as Parliamentary Private Secretary at the Department for Education.
 Johnston resigned as PPS on 6 July 2022, following other resignations in protest of Boris Johnson's conduct in the Chris Pincher scandal.

 On 31 August 2023 he was appointed Parliamentary Under-Secretary of State for Children, Families and Wellbeing, replacing Claire Coutinho.

 With the abolition of the constituency of Wantage, in the 2024 United Kingdom general election Johnston stood for re-election in the newly created constituency Didcot and Wantage where he was the notional incumbent.
 With 28.4% of the vote share he came second to the Liberal Democrats candidate and consequently was not elected to parliament.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Johnston founded the campaign group Conservative Networks, in order to "regain the support we lost, find a broader range of candidates to stand at elections or advise those who do".